YSL-1997/OS_IMS/links.md

 One way is we can have some memory and we will have a poll or loop in the driver that wakes up periodically (use a timer) to check this memory location to see if a door bell has been written to.

 Alternatively we can use ioctl to implement a door bell, and then make a syscall to the driver to say that the queue was modified. ioctl is more expensive, but it is more CPU efficient in the driver.

+**Q: Polling and Interrupt? ([link](https://embetronicx.com/tutorials/linux/device-drivers/interrupts-in-linux-kernel/))**
+A: In polling (**from CPU side**), CPU keeps checking all hardwares of the availability of any request.
+The controller keeps monitoring the flags or signals one by one for all devices and provides service to whichever component that needs its service.

+In interrupt (**from hardware side**), the CPU will take care of the hardware only when the hardware requests for some service.
+When the flags or signals are received, they notify the controller that they need to be serviced.